dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-stowrs/README.md

                                  header of pixel data for jpeg images, mpeg and mp4 videos. in addition to the metadata generation as explained above in description.
-                                 If this option is not specified and mp4 videos are stored, transfer syntax will not be sent in the multipart request.
+                                 If this option is specified then the transfer syntax will be parsed from the bulkdata and sent in the multipart request.
      -t,--type <type>            Specify the value for Content-type header : xml or json.
 The value of Content-type will then be sent in request header as